RavenInd/ga-mono/README.md

 ## How to use

-First of all make sure that mongodb daemon is active.
+First of all make sure that mongodb daemon is active at `localhost:27017` or go to `src/config.ts` file and change `connectionString`.

 Then run the following commands one by one: